1. Which of the following bits is the negation of the bits “010110”?

 b) P∧~Q∧~R

-c) Q->(PR)
+c) Q->(P∧R)

 d) P->(Q∧R)